-Looking for a new varied and challenging job now the summer is coming to an end ?
+Looking for a new varied and challenging job now the summer has come to an end ?

-Why not join the team at the Royal South Hants Minor Injuries Unit where we value teamwork, mutual support and a friendly working environment.
+Why not join the team at the Royal South Hants Urgent Treatment Centre where we value teamwork, mutual support and a friendly working environment.

 The Royal South Hants Urgent Treatment Centre provides advice, diagnostics and treatment for patients that attend with minor injuries and illness from 07.30-22.00 seven days a week, 365 days a year.